 SlowPath applies the matching SNAT rule to outgoing traffic.
 It applies SNAT to IPsec VPN packets if NAT settings are specified in the configured IPsec connection.
-If translation isn't specified, the default SNAT rule applies, masquerading the source IP address.
+If address translation isn't specified, the default SNAT rule applies, masquerading the source IP address.

-The XFRM stack uses the packet's source and destination IP addresses and ports, the protocol, and listening interface to match the IPsec connection and profile.
+The XFRM stack uses the packet's source and destination IP addresses and ports, protocol, and listening interface to match the IPsec connection and profile.
 It encrypts and encapsulates the traffic based on the IPsec profile's criteria.
 It then transfers the packet to SlowPath for egress processing.

 SlowPath implements traffic shaping based on the policy specified in the firewall rule and sends the packets to layer 2 for transmission outside the network.
 The packets then exit Sophos Firewall through the egress interface.
-QoS traffic isn't offloaded to FastPath.
+QoS isn't offloaded to FastPath.